O-X-L/ansible-opnsense/docs/source/modules/hasync.rst

 .. warning::

-    This feature is only available in OPNSense version >= 25.1
+    This feature is only available in OPNsense version >= 25.1

 Definition
 **********